Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Experimental Setup

+\looseness=-1\paragraph{1.9B Scale-Up Experiment} Our primary measurements are conducted using 1.9B parameter models trained by a standard two-stage training process.
+Our pre-training recipe, which we conduct for 40 billion tokens on a $10\%$ warmup-stable schedule followed by a constant learning rate.
+The training data is a mixture of $70\%$ FineWeb \citep{penedo2024fineweb}, and $30\%$ \pesto \citep{peS2o} to create an English-dominant high-quality scientific text corpora.
+We then cool down these checkpoints using a cosine decay to $10\%$ of the original learning rate using a mid-training recipe, which involves a 2 billion token mixture of $5\%$ MMLU \citep{hendrycks2021measuring}, $30\%$ SmolTalk \citep{allal2025smollm2}, $25\%$ of the pretraining mix, and finally $40\%$ GSM8K-aug---a synthetic math reasoning corpus widely used in small-scale reasoning literature \citep{ali2024prompt,shen2025codi,kong2025latent}.
+This forms a standard warmup-stable-decay schedule \citep{wen2025understanding} used in current pretraining paradigms.

+We checkpoint our model both at the end of pretraining as well as halfway through training, at 20B tokens---allowing the fully-trained baseline to be a generous \textit{over-estimate} of both computation and data compared to our approach).
+The constant learning rate enables us to generate both of these checkpoints from the same training run.

-We pretrain our approach on two datasets: \owt \citep{Gokaslan2019OpenWeb}, a standard web-text pretraining corpus, as well as \pesto \citep{peS2o}, a collection of academic papers sourced from the Semantic Scholar Open Research corpus \citep{lo-etal-2020-s2orc}.
-Pretraining is conducted for 2.5 billion tokens (75,000 steps).
-We sample batches at random positions throughout each dataset without additional masking.
+\paragraph{150M-772M Scaling Suite} To demonstrate the scaling behavior of our approach, we pretrain our approach ranging from 150M - 772M scales on two datasets: \owt \citep{Gokaslan2019OpenWeb}, a standard web-text pretraining corpus, as well as \pesto \citep{peS2o}, a collection of academic papers sourced from the Semantic Scholar Open Research corpus \citep{lo-etal-2020-s2orc}.
+Pretraining is conducted for 2.5 billion tokens.
+These models use a more traditional cosine decay learning rate schedule.